- Girls' Mental Health

-Please read the Spring 2020 Grant Guidelines.
-The proposal deadline has been extended to 4:00 p.m. on Thursday, April 9, 2020.
+Please read the Spring 2024 Grant Guidelines.
+The proposal deadline is 4:00 p.m. on Friday, March 29, 2024.
 Incomplete and late applications will not be considered.
 Applications that are in-progress at 4:00 p.m. on the day of the deadline will not be considered.

 Steps to Apply

 Applications must be submitted online.
 Please follow the steps listed below.
-You will be asked to submit general information about your organization and project; a budget and budget narrative; narrative detailing your project; a logic model; and supporting documents.
+You will be asked to submit general information about your organization and project; a budget and budget narrative; narrative detailing your project; and supporting documents.

 Already Started an Application?
 Go to My Account Page to access a previously started application.